-This section answers some of the questions you might have about type 2 diabetes generally.
+This section answers some of the questions you might have about Type 2 diabetes generally.

-Q What is type 2 diabetes?
+Q What is Type 2 diabetes?

 A Type 2 diabetes is a long term medical condition that develops when the body becomes less able to turn glucose in the bloodstream into energy in the body cells.
 This happens because less insulin - a vital hormone produced in the pancreas - becomes available to process the glucose, or because the body becomes resistant to the insulin that’s produced.
 This leads to a surplus of glucose in the blood, which over time is very damaging to tissues: it increases the risk of stroke and heart disease, and can give rise to other complications with the kidneys, eyes, blood vessels and nerves.
-Because the complications can be very serious, it’s important to prevent type 2 diabetes developing if possible - and if not, to diagnose it early and to manage it carefully with lifestyle and medication.
+Because the complications can be very serious, it’s important to prevent Type 2 diabetes developing if possible - and if not, to diagnose it early and to manage it carefully with lifestyle and medication.

+A According to Diabetes UK, you are more at risk of Type 2 diabetes if you are overweight, especially if you carry weight round your middle.
+You can check your Body Mass Index here; a BMI of over 25 counts as overweight, and over 30 is obese.
 Waist measurement is also an indicator of risk: for a man, this means a waist of 37in (94cm) or more - or 35.5in (90cm) for South Asian men - or for a woman, a waist of 80cm (31.5in).

 One myth to explode is that you haven’t got type 2 diabetes because you’ve eaten too much sugar.

 The important thing to remember is that with the right approach to lifestyle and treatment, you can minimise the effects that type 2 diabetes might have on your overall health and wellbeing.

 Q What are the symptoms of Type 2 diabetes?